weakish/weakish.github.com/_posts/2016-09-14-javascript.md

 A lot of other languages allows you to omit semicolons.
 And I know none has such a complex rule as JavaScript's ASI.
-To work around JavaScript's poorly designed ASI, not omitting semicolon requires you to remember one rule (do not break after `throw`).
+To work around JavaScript's poorly designed ASI, not omitting semicolons requires you to remember one rule (do not break after `throw`).
 Omitting them forces you to remember more rules.
 BTW, omitting semicolon also requires minifiers to deal with the complex ASI rules.